Description and purpose of the course

 On completion of the course, participants shall deepen the understanding of how to design an experiment at a neutron source facility.

-The course is structured around a number of course meetings, containing lectures seminars and remote imaging experiment at a neutron source facility (ISIS, UK).
+The course is structured around a number of course meetings, containing lectures, seminars and remote imaging experiment at one of neutron source facilities.